pyranid/pyranid/README.md

 The `DefaultResultSetMapper` supports user-defined types that follow the JavaBean getter/setter conventions, primitives, and some additional common JDK types.

+[Record](https://openjdk.org/jeps/395) types are also supported.

 #### User-defined Types

+In the case of user-defined types and Records, `DefaultResultSetMapper` examines the names of columns in the [`ResultSet`](https://docs.oracle.com/en/java/javase/20/docs/api/java.sql/javax/sql/ResultSet.html) and matches them to corresponding fields via reflection.
+The `@DatabaseColumn` annotation allows per-field customization of mapping behavior.

-By default, database column names are assumed to be separated by `_` characters and are mapped to their camel-case equivalent.
+By default, column names are assumed to be separated by `_` characters and are mapped to their camel-case equivalent.
 For example:

 ```java
 class Car {